Tuition Assistance for Faculty and Staff

 - Family and Medical Leave (FML) or Short-Term Disability (STD): Faculty and staff on approved family medical leave or short-term disability are eligible to receive the tuition benefits they are normally eligible for as follows:

 - If a faculty/staff member is on approved family medical leave (FML) or short-term disability (STD) and the end date of his/her leave is before the eligibility cutoff date for the semester, the faculty/staff member must return to work on his/her approved FML or STD end date and work past the eligibility cut-off date for the term, or continue to be out on official FML or STD.
-If the faculty/staff member is put on an unpaid leave of absence after family medical leave or short-term disability has been exhausted, but before the eligibility cut-off date for the term, s/he will not be eligible for tuition benefits.
+If the faculty/staff member is put on an unpaid leave of absence after family medical leave or short-term disability has been exhausted, but before the eligibility cut-off date for the term, he/she will not be eligible for tuition benefits.

 - If a faculty/staff member is on approved family medical leave or short-term disability and the end date of his/her leave is after the eligibility cut off date for the term, the faculty/staff member is eligible for the tuition benefit.

 The benefits and policies for University of Pennsylvania faculty/staff who work in locations outside of Penn’s main campus may be different from the benefits and policies set forth in this policy.
-Faculty/staff working outside of Penn’s main campus should contact their Human Resources representatives for more information.
+Faculty/staff working outside of Penn’s main campus should contact Human Resources for more information.

 406.2 HIRE/TERMINATION DATES